-Licensed Practical Nurses desiring to become Register Nurses may apply for advanced standing in the program.
-LPNs are admitted into the program two times a year, summer and winter.
-The students are required to take a LPN articulation course that is a transition course into either third or fourth level, depending on what level of assessment the student is placed.
-There are full-time and part-time opportunities available in the program.
+Licensed Practical Nurses who wish to become Registered Nurses may apply for advanced standing in the program.
+LPNs are admitted into the program twice a year, in summer and winter.
+LPCNs are required to take an LPN articulation course that prepares them to transition into either third (part-time) or fourth (full-time) level, depending on assessment level.